entando/entando-docs/vuepress/docs/v6.3/tutorials/devops/installation/open-shift/openshift-install-by-operator.md

 See the [Next Steps](#next-steps) below to continue your work with Entando.

 ## Scenario 4 - PostgreSQL plus self-signed SSL
 This scenario is similar to Scenario 3 but here we'll use a self-signed certificate rather than using OpenShift's Certificate Authority.
+As a starting point, you can either remove the Composite App from the previous scenarios or prepare a new project per steps 1-5 in Scenario 1.

 We'll start by creating a self-signed certificate and then preparing the Secrets and ConfigMap to match.
-There are various ways to create an X-509 self-signed certificate and you can use your own preferred mechanism.
+There are various ways to create an X.509 self-signed certificate and you can use your own preferred mechanism.

 1. Using [OpenSSL](https://www.openssl.org/) create a certificate for your application.
 You'll need to adjust the CN value to match your project.
 ```